Harihararaj/chatbot/README.md

 # 💬 Chatbot...

-Chatbot, where user can chat with the LLM.
-Developed using Streamlit and VertexAI
+Chatbot, where user can chat with the LLM, developed using Streamlit and VertexAI

 ### How to run it on your own machine